Official-Codaisseur-Graduate/lisa-server/README.md

 # Introduction

 This repository is the version control system of the backend version of the LISA Voice Assistant Project developed for the Vitalis Woonzorg Group.
-This project uses Express server, Sequelize ORM, geo-library and actions-on-google library.
+This project uses Express server and Sequelize ORM.
+This server is also a connection to the google API and DialogFLow.
 **Rein Op 't Land** is the Product Owner (PO) of this project.

 ## Repositories in the LISA-project